RedlionEster/Habit-Tracker-App/README.md

 2. Use the arrow keys on your keyboard to choose from the following options:

-   * Create: Add a new habit to track.
+   * Create a New Habit: Add a new habit to track.
-   * Increment: Mark your habit as completed for the current period.
+   * Increment Habit: Mark your habit as completed for the current period.
-   * Reset: Reset the progress of an existing habit.
+   * Reset Habit: Reset the progress of an existing habit.
-   * Analyse: Review your habit tracking data.
+   * Analyse Habit: Review your habit tracking data.
-   * Delete: Remove a habit from your tracking list.
+   * Delete Habit: Remove a habit from your tracking list.
    * Exit: Leave the App.

+### Creating a New Habit
+Run the application and select "Create".
+Enter the name of your new habit.
+Enter a description for your habit.
+Choose whether it's a Daily or Weekly habit.
+The habit will be created and stored in the database.

+### Completing a Task
+Run the application and select "Increment".
+Select the habit you want to increment.
+The habit's count will be incremented, and the last increment date will be updated.

+### Resetting a Habit
+Run the application and select "Reset".
+Select the habit you want to reset.
+The habit's count will be reset to 0.

+### Deleting a Habit
+Run the application and select "Delete".
+Select the habit you want to delete.
+The habit will be removed from the database.

+## Example Habits
+The application comes with the following predefined habits:

+Exercise (Daily)
+Read (Daily)
+Meditate (Daily)
+Weekly Review (Weekly)
+Grocery Shopping (Weekly)
+Each habit has example tracking data for a period of 4 weeks.

 ```shell